kulturbande/Suite/Readme.md

 If you run ```npm start``` the environment is _production_ and if you use the ```bin/devserver``` bash script it is _development_.

-### Setup production Environment
+### Setup production environment

-If you want to run these application in production environment it would be a good idea to use another server.
-One quit popular server for that case is *nginx*.
-These [article](http://stackoverflow.com/questions/5009324/node-js-nginx-and-now) describe the whole process.
+The current application isn't created to run permanent in a production - environement.
+There are several ways to run node.js through *nginx* or *apache*.
+At the moment the current approch is still the default node.js - server:

+	sudo PORT=80 ENV=production node app.js

+*If you run the application on an UNIX environment you need to run it as 'root' if your port is under 1024*

 ## Create new suite

 ### Clone a given example

 	git clone https://github.com/kulturbande/TestCase-Network.git suites/network